Dalgety Bay

 Dalgety bay was named after the original village of Dalgety, evident by the ruins of the 12th century St Bridget's Kirk.
 The root of the place-name Dalgety is the Scottish Gaelic word dealg, 'thorn', and the full name originally meant 'the place of the thorn[-bushes]'.
-The new town, of which building started in 1965, takes its name from the main bay it adjoins, but the town stretches over many bays and coves including Donibristle Bay and St David's Bay.
+The new town, of which building started in 1965, takes its name from the main bay it adjoins, but the town stretches over many bays and coves including Inverkeithing Bay, Donibristle Bay and St David's Bay.

 Dalgety Bay is a commuter town and around 30% of the towns' workers work in Edinburgh.
 While the architecture of the town reflects construction by volume housebuilders, the town is a regular winner of the Best Kept Small Town title.
 Dalgety Bay has 26 Historic Scotland Listed Buildings or structures, and features on the Fife Coastal Path, one of Scotland's Great Trails.

+Geography

+Dalgety Bay is nearly contiguous with Inverkeithing, separated by Letham Hill to the west.
+The closest city to Dalgety Bay is Dunfermline, 3 miles north.
+Edinburgh is 9 miles southeast.

+Hillend is a village in the northwest of Dalgety Bay, administratively part of the town.

+The town lies on the north shore of the Firth of Forth and stretches over many bays and coves.
+At its furthest east is Inverkeithing Bay, followed by St David's Bay and Donbristle Bay, and its furthest west is Dalgety Bay.